Manual lymphatic drainage and medically-correct compression, monitoring and useful tools as adjuncts to primary treatment.

 Combined Decongestive Therapy is a highly skilled and essential tool for lymphoedema care.
 CDT comprises of both Manual Lymphatic Drainge (MLD) and medically-correct compression (multi-layer lymphoedema bandaging or MLLB) with an additional focus on carefully monitoring the results, along with multiple “add on” skills such as kinesiotaping.

-Unfortunately over the years it has become apparent that MLD is not particularly helpful for sufferers of CPL.
-The trouble being the severity of the disease’s effect on the lymphatic retraction of the legs.
+Unfortunately over the years it has become apparent that MLD is not particularly rewarding for sufferers of CPL.
+The trouble being the severity of effect on the lymphatic retraction of the legs.
 In many cases, as soon as the MLD sessions are complete, the legs simply refill.
 In advanced cases even compression can’t help unless the horse lives in it, in which case their quality of life is seriously compromised.
+That said, MLD may offer temporary relief from the unpleasant sensations caused by lymphoedema.
+More on that here.

 Equine CDT (and indeed MLD in it’s own right) requires practitioners to have qualified first in human lymphoedema care.
 Technically, it is not possible to teach someone MLD via video or similar on a short (“intensive”) course – it needs to be done in the flesh, so to speak.
 This is because qualified MLD practitioners undergo assessment to ensure they are applying the proper levels of pressure, something that is not possible to do without physical instruction.
 It is much more than just massaging the legs (something that is strictly contraindicated) and requires the knowledge to monitor the quality of the skin and tissue and level of oedema.